 Once you create a CSV file, then create a custom PHP script in your WordPress theme or the root of your WordPress installation (e.g.,import-users.php).

-Write PHP Code for Import
+Write PHP code for import

-Finally, open your custom PHP script and use the following code to import users from the CSV file.
+Open your custom PHP script and use the following code to import users from the CSV file.

 <?php